Economy of West Virginia: Research and development and advanced tech

-West Virginia University is home to research institutions such as the Blanchette Rockefeller Neurosciences Institute, Robert C. Byrd Cancer Research Laboratory, Center for Identification Technology Research, and the National Research Center for Alternative Fuels, Engines and Emissions.
+West Virginia University is home to research institutions such as the Blanchette Rockefeller Neurosciences Institute, Robert C. Byrd Cancer Research Laboratory, Center for Identification Technology Research, and the National Research Center for Alternative Fuels, Engines, and Emissions.

-The Mid-Atlantic Technology, Research and Innovation Center, or MATRIC, is headquartered in South Charleston.
+The Mid-Atlantic Technology, Research, and Innovation Center (MATRIC) is headquartered in South Charleston.

-In December 2010, the West Virginia Higher Education Policy Commission began a $23 million renovation of a research park formerly home to Dow Chemical.
+In December 2010, the West Virginia Higher Education Policy Commission began a $23 million renovation of a research park formerly home to the Dow Chemical Company.

-The state has one of the nation's highest concentrations of chemical supply and generic pharmaceutical industries aided by the presence of corporations such as Germany-based BASF and Bayer, DuPont, PPG Industries, Dow Chemical Company, Mylan, founded in White Sulphur Springs, and Texas-based Alcon.

 Energy

 West Virginia's economy depends heavily on its mineral resources, meaning the declining coal production and low energy prices in recent years have shrunk the state's economy.
 Mining safety and ecological concerns are also major challenges to West Virginia, which still produces the majority of the coal used in the U.S.

 West Virginia is considered a national energy hub, leading the nation in net interstate electricity exports and underground coal mine production, while experiencing a growing natural gas industry as a result of the Great Shale Gas Rush.
 Overall, it produces 15% of the nation's fossil fuel energy.
-The state's underground natural gas storage represents 6% of the nation's total, and overall it has 5.1 billion cubic feet of natural gas reserves through 2008 estimates.
+The state's underground natural gas storage represents 6% of the nation's total, and according to 2008 estimates it has 5.1 billion cubic feet of natural gas reserves overall.

-West Virginia was one of the first states to engage in drilling for oil.
+West Virginia was one of the first states to drill for oil.
 Small to medium oil and natural gas fields still exist and are scattered mostly in the Allegheny Plateau and the Cumberland Plateau in an arc throughout the western part of state.
 The state produces around 180,000 barrels of oil per month, with 23 million barrels of reserves through 2008 estimates.

 The state has a growing renewable energy portfolio, anchored by chemical and biodiesel manufacturer AC & S, based in Nitro.

-Through 2009 Columbus-based American Electric Power was the fifth largest employer in the state, followed by Consolidation Coal Company at #9, Allegheny Energy Service Corporation #19, Eastern Associated Coal Corporation #31, Columbia Gas Transmission Corporation #40, Hobet Mining, LLC #45, Spartan Mining Company #48, and Elk Run Coal Company, Inc. #50.
+Some of the largest employers in the state are companies in the energy and mining sectors.
+In 2009, Columbus-based American Electric Power was the fifth-largest employer in the state, followed by Consolidation Coal Company (#9), Allegheny Energy Service Corporation (#19), Eastern Associated Coal Corporation (#31), and others.